pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ### Creating and using basic query functions

-The next few parts are feature heavy, most of this is too advanced for a beginner but it should work if you just copy-paste the code of the functions I'm going to show you, I'm still going to tell you what I'm doing in a comment on top of each function, first let's install `typings` package as global and add the lodash module as a dependency, then just use typing to install the lodash type definition:
+The next few parts are feature heavy, so most of this is too advanced for a beginner.
+However, it should work if you just copy-paste the code of the functions I'm going to show you.
+I'm still going to tell you what I'm doing in a comment on top of each function.

+First let's install `typings` package as global and add the lodash module as a dependency, then just use typing to install the lodash type definition:

 ```sh
 npm i -g typings